profsmith89/ctps/_sources/chap11.md

 Now that we have a digital representation of a map and an interface that allows us to move around it, we can finally write the script that will find a set of driving directions from our start location (`s`) to our goal location (`g`).
 This function will do much of what the function `dogwalk.py` did and so we'll start with it.
 However, when we ask for driving directions, we're not interested in seeing every path that the code explores and especially not the paths that end in dead-ends.
 Our problem specification says that our script should execute until it finds a solution or determines that there is no path from start to goal.
 If you like solving printed mazes, you already know how to do this: our function will need to keep track of the parts of the map it has explored and those places on the map it can reach from start but hasn't yet explored.
 By tracking these unexplored places, our script can restart its search at one of them when its current search path ends in a dead-end.
 And it will know that the map does not contain a route from start to goal if it ever gets to a point when it hasn't found the goal and there are no unexplored locations left.

 The function `search` in `directions0.py` implements this algorithm, starting with the frame of `dogwalk`.
-You'll recognize the initialization of the start location and the while-loop that continues until it hits the goal location.
-In the loop, it gathers possible next steps from the current location and selects one.
-If there is no possible next step, it reports that there's no path from start to goal to be found in the input map.
+You'll recognize the initialization of the start location (line 10) and the while-loop that continues until it hits the goal location (line 16).
+In the loop, it gathers possible next steps from the current location (line 18) and selects one (line 38).
+If there is no possible next step, it reports that there's no path from start to goal to be found in the input map (lines 33-35).

 ```{code-block} python
 ---